 Another line from the same song is "Doom room, cosmic zoom, heads up Jake it's Sonic Boom!".
 "Doom room" becomes only more hilarious when you consider the Barrel of Doom from Carnival Night in Sonic 3 (though this game was released earlier, it might have predicted the future... or it was simply a coincidence.

-It's Easy, so It Sucks: Aside from the music, the biggest complaint levelled at this game is that the Eggman boss fights are too easy.
-None of his machines take more than four hits to destroy; most take three, Tidal Tempest technically only takes one (once you get past his defenses), and the Quartz Quadrant & Stardust Speedway battles don't have you attack Robotnik/Eggman directly at all.
+It's Easy, so It Sucks: Aside from the music, the biggest complaint leveled at this game is that the Eggman boss fights are too easy.
+None of his machines take more than four hits to destroy; most take three, Tidal Tempest technically only takes one, once you get past his defenses, and the Quartz Quadrant & Stardust Speedway battles don't have you attack Robotnik/Eggman directly at all.
 Bosses in other classic Sonic games almost always required eight hits to beat (mini-bosses took fewer hits to kill and final bosses usually took more).

 Memetic Mutation: The JP/EU version of the Stardust Speedway Bad Future theme will often elicit a "HURHUEHUEHUE" or variations thereof when it shows up on YouTube.

-Polished Port: The XBLA/PSN/iOS/Windows Phone 7 ports, as they were built from the ground up from a fan-made engine, it's closely based on the original Mega/SEGA CD version (rather than being based on the PC port), has HD support, true widescreen supportnote As in, it's not lazily stretched or cropped, but truly extended picture for Widescreen TV screens., Tails is an unlockable playable character, and it even has the option to use the traditional spin dash from Sonic 2 onwards instead of the standard one.
+Polished Port: The XBLA/PSN/iOS/Windows Phone 7 ports, as they were built from the ground up from a fan-made engine, it's closely based on the original Mega/Sega CD version, rather than being based on the PC port, has HD support, true widescreen support,note As in, it's not lazily stretched or cropped, but truly extended picture for Widescreen TV screens.
+Tails is an unlockable playable character, and it even has the option to use the traditional spin dash from Sonic 2 onwards instead of the standard one.
 There's also an option to switch between the Japanese and American soundtracks.
-The only gripe is that (due to licensing issues) the JP/EU opening and ending themesnote "Sonic - You Can Do Anything" and "Cosmic Eternity - Believe In Yourself" will be replaced with instrumental covers.
+The only gripe is that (due to licensing issues) the JP/EU opening and ending themesnote "Sonic - You Can Do Anything" and "Cosmic Eternity - Believe in Yourself" were replaced with instrumental covers.

-A month later, the Steam version was released...
-But it wasn't quite as polished as it could've been (graphical problems, no control customization, external video settings), as it's a port of the XBLA version.
+A month later, the Steam version was released.
+However, it wasn't quite as polished as it could've been (graphical problems, no control customization, external video settings), as it's a port of the XBLA version.

 Luckily, your progress is saved upon entering a Special Stage, so if you exit the game before failing to get the Time Stone and boot up your save file, you can restart at the beginning of the Special Stage and attempt to nab the Time Stone once more.

-For players trying to finish Time Attack mode in under 25 minutes, Metallic Madness acts two and three are easily more irritating than the other levels.
-Act two takes much practice to complete in under three minutes, as opposed to the previous non-boss levels, which can be beaten in under one minute (and in exceptional cases, 30-45 seconds).
-Act three has a Platform Hell section at the start, and three extremely tricky enemies to defeat before reaching the boss.
+For players trying to finish Time Attack mode in under 25 minutes, Metallic Madness Zones 2 and 3 are easily more irritating than the other levels.
+Zone 2 takes much practice to complete in under three minutes, as opposed to the previous non-boss levels, which can be beaten in under one minute (and in exceptional cases, 30-45 seconds).
+Zone 3 has a Platform Hell section at the start, and three extremely tricky enemies to defeat before reaching the boss.
 You'll be lucky to finish it within two minutes, like the other boss levels.

 They Changed It, Now It Sucks: The American soundtrack got a lot of unnecessary flak just for replacing the Japanese one.
 This mentality even extended to game critics [such as GameFan Magazine, which rated the American version 30 points less than the Japanese version (which got 100%) just for this].

-SEGA themselves tried to avert this, in the game media.
-Review copies were beta 920, which is identical to the US release save for having the original music in an attempt to hide the change.
+Sega themselves tried to avert this, in the game media.
+Review copies were beta 920, which is identical to the U.S. release save for having the original music in an attempt to hide the change.
 It didn't work.
 Upon hearing that the music was changed behind their backs, a good number of magazines retracted their perfect scores.
-Despite your view on the music, most would agree that lying to the press to get a better score isn't exactly excusable.
+Whatever your view on the music, most would agree that lying to the press to get a better score isn't exactly excusable.

-The common accepted theory/excuse for Sega changing the music because they had just built a new music studio for their American branch to use, and the flagship game was used to justify its existence.
-They probably also didn't want to pay the singers of the Japanese version's vocal tracks, nor for the Sampling used in the boss track.
-Since the beta had the Japanese soundtrack, it's a possibility that Sega's main American division wanted to show off an American studio's compositions, but as pointed out on this game's trivia page, when the 2011 remake was being developed it turned out that the soundtrack with rights issues was the American one.
-Fortunately, those were worked out; but had they not been, all regions would have had the Japanese soundtrack (which is the default option in the final version).
+The common accepted theory as to why Sega changed the music is because they had just built a new music studio for their American branch to use, and the flagship game was used to justify its existence.
+They probably also didn't want to pay the singers of the Japanese version's vocal tracks, nor for the many, many samples used, most memorably in the boss track.
+Since the beta had the Japanese soundtrack, it's a possibility that Sega's main American division wanted to show off an American studio's compositions.
+However, as pointed out on this game's trivia page, when the 2011 remake was being developed, it turned out that the soundtrack with rights issues was the American one.
+Fortunately, those were worked out.
+Had they not been, all regions would have had the Japanese soundtrack, which is the default option in the final version).

-However, as noted above (and on the main page), the Japanese soundtrack still had rights issues, with the opener and closer ("Sonic ~ You Can Do Anything" and "Cosmic Eternity" respectively) being replaced with instrumentals, whereas the American soundtrack was completely intact.
-These issues tend to crop up with Japanese music, due to the strange way rights and permissions work in that country (example: Sega doesn't actually own any of the music in Sonic 1 or 2; Masato Nakamura does, and he apparently makes them pay out the nose any time they want to use the music [or remixes of it] in other games).
+Ironically, the Japanese soundtrack had the most rights issues, with the opener and closer ("Sonic ~ You Can Do Anything" and "Cosmic Eternity", respectively) outright being replaced with instrumentals, whereas the American soundtrack was completely intact.
+These issues tend to crop up with Japanese music, due to the strange way rights and permissions work in that country.note For example, Sega doesn't actually own any of the music in Sonic 1 or 2; Masato Nakamura does, and accordingly must be licensed any time they want to use the music, or remixes of it, in other games.